Dhi13man/open_route_service/README.md

 8. Add relevant tests (if any) for the contribution you made to `./test` folder and an appropriate subfolder.

+9. **Get an [openrouteservice API Key](https://openrouteservice.org/dev/#/signup) if you haven't already, and set it as the `apiKey` constant in `./test/open_route_service_test.dart` in place of `'test'`**.

-9. Run `dart test` to run the tests. **Ensure all tests run and pass before committing and/or pushing!**
+10. Run `dart test` to run the tests. **Ensure all tests run and pass before committing and/or pushing!**

-10. Commit your changes and push them to your local repository by running `git commit -am "my-commit-message" && git push origin <new-branch-name>`.
+11. Commit your changes and push them to your local repository by running `git commit -am "my-commit-message" && git push origin <new-branch-name>`. **Replace your `apiKey` with `'test'` again before committing and/or pushing, or it will get leaked!**

-11. Create a pull request on the original repository from your fork and wait for me to review (and hopefully merge) it. :)
+12. Create a pull request on the original repository from your fork and wait for me to review (and hopefully merge) it. :)

 ## Contribution Guidelines